 Accommodation In The Philippines

 There is an abundance of options to suit every budget, for your Philippines honeymoon accommodation.
 There are romantic resorts on private islands, treehouses in the jungle, villas on the beach and luxury hotels with incredible views.
 No matter your budget or honeymoon preference, there's accommodation perfect for your Philippines honeymoon.
-Airbnb is also big here, you can find some awesome Philippines accommodation options for your Philippines honeymoon.
-Follow this link for $35 free credit.
-If you want to save on your Philipppines accommodation, use this link for $20 AUD off your next hotel with booking.com.
+Airbnb is also big here, you can find some awesome Philippines accommodation options for your Philippines honeymoon, here's $35 free credit.
+If you want to save on your Philippines accommodation, here is $20 AUD off your next hotel with booking.com.

 Philippines Honeymoon Hotels